Serbian: Translation & specialist interpreting

 Our contact details

 Do you need a (certified) Serbian translation?
-Do you want the translation to be done with great care and accuracy and as quickly as possible?
-Do you have an important appointment at a notary or court, a seminar, audit, business meeting, an appointment at the authorities, conference, GMP inspection, meeting, wedding or another important event and need a Serbian interpreter you can absolutely rely on?
-Then AP Fachübersetzungen, the high-quality interpreting and translation agency renowned far beyond Nuremberg, is the right place for you.
+Should the translation be done with great care and precision and delivered as quickly as possible?
+Do you have an important appointment at a court, notary or public authority, an audit, a business meeting, lecture, seminar, GMP inspection, presentation, conference, training course, wedding or another big event and you need a Serbian interpreter you can absolutely rely on?
+Then our Nuremberg interpreting and translation agency AP Fachübersetzungen is the right place for you.
 You can reach us at +49 (0)911 – 650 08 650 or by email to email@example.com.
-However, you are also welcome to come to our Nuremberg-based interpreting and translation agency with your interpreting or translation request.
-The friendly team at AP Fachübersetzungen will be happy to provide you with individual specialist advice and will be committed to taking care of your inquiry.
+However, you are also welcome to come to our Nuremberg-based interpreting and translation agency with your translation or interpreting request.
+Our competent and committed team is happy to provide you with individual advice and take care of your inquiry.